Things to do in Zagreb & Surroundings

 UPPER TOWN

-The quickest way up to Gradec hill that offers a beautiful view over the city is to take the Zagreb Funicular, the shortest one in the world.
+The easiest way to get up to Gradec Hill, with its amazing views over the city, is to take the Zagreb Funicular, the shortest funicular in the world.

-• Visit the St. Mark’s Church with its unique tiled roof and a beautiful interior with remarkable sculptures created by the famous Croatian sculptor Ivan Mestrovic.
+- St. Mark’s Church – Famous for its colorful tiled roof and beautiful interior, featuring sculptures by the renowned Croatian artist Ivan Meštrović.

 LOWER TOWN

-Zagreb’s Lower Town is devoted to business, art and spacious parks.
-Unlike the Upper Town, streets are mostly wide and airy and the layout is designed to give a sense of grandeur.
-Breaking the urban uniformity is a series of interconnected garden squares which gives the downtown area a U-shaped succession of promenading areas and parks known as Lenuci’s Horseshoe.
-This was a deliberate attempt to give Zagreb a distinctive urban identity, providing it with public spaces bordered by galleries, museums and theatres.
-Here are some of the most famous part of the Lower Town that we recommend visiting:
+Zagreb’s Lower Town is all about business, art, and spacious parks.
+Unlike the Upper Town, streets here are wide and airy, designed to create a sense of grandeur.
+Breaking the urban uniformity is a series of interconnected garden squares known as Lenuci’s Horseshoe — a U-shaped succession of promenades and parks, lined with galleries, museums, and theatres.
+Here are some of the highlights we recommend visiting:

-Vinodol – nice classic restaurant offering traditional Croatian specialties.
+Vinodol – nice classic restaurant offering Croatian specialties with a modern twist

 Didov san – traditional Croatian food in old Zagreb atmosphere, located in the upper town